apache/maven-build-cache-extension/src/site/markdown/concepts.md

   of threads or log level)
 * Make source code relocatable (environment agnostic)

+**Note:** The build cache extension includes a parameter validation system that automatically categorizes plugin parameters as "functional" or "behavioral".
+The system validates reconciliation configurations and warns about unknown or misclassified parameters.
+See the [Parameter Validation section](how-to.html#Parameter_Validation_and_Categorization) for details on how to add parameter definitions for new plugins.

 Effectively, cache setup involves inspecting the build, taking these decisions, and reflecting them in the cache configuration.